Compare the Best Electricity Rates in Texas for January 2023

 What’s Power to Choose Texas?

 As the energy grid in Texas got deregulated, the market was flooded with new Texas electric providers.
-Every electricity company wanted to offer the best Texas electricity rates to their customers and the best quality of service.
+Every electricity company wanted to offer the most affordable Texas electricity rates to their customers and the best quality of service.
 Unfortunately, this made choosing top energy providers a burdensome task, as there were so many.

 This is when the Power to Choose Texas was formed.
 It is the official deregulated energy program in Texas.
-The program, run by the Public Utility Commission of Texas aims to shield Texans from unnecessary high energy costs by making it easy to compare available energy offers and if needed, switch to another power company.
-Using the simple online tool is straight-forward:
+The program, run by the Public Utility Commission (PUC) of Texas aims to shield Texans from unnecessary high energy costs by making it easy to compare available energy offers and if needed, switch to another power company.
+Using the simple online tool is straightforward:

 - Enter your residential zip code